biocorecrg/RNAseq_course_2019/docs/module2.md

 ENSG00000276662.1	6	6	0
 ENSG00000212331.1	0	0	0
 ENSG00000151240.16	1652	5	1664
+...
 ```

+We can count the number of reads mapping to

 For aligning with **Salmon** we need to specify the  ...